how to install plex on ubuntu server

 • Install Ubuntu Server and make sure it’s connected to the Internet and up-to-date.

-• Do the initial configuration via the web interface.
+• Complete the initial configuration via the web interface.

 Let’s do this.